 Aaron Field is an Associate at Cannata O’Toole Fickes & Olson.
 He focuses his practice on media and First Amendment law and civil litigation.
 He represents clients in cases arising from the exercise of First Amendment rights, including libel cases.
 He represents clients in efforts to access to public records and proceedings.
 He has substantial experience using California’s anti-SLAPP statute to quickly defeat meritless claims.
 He also represents clients in many other trial and appellate litigation cases, including business disputes, whistleblower retaliation cases, cases involving constitutional law, SEC enforcement cases, and writ proceedings against public agencies.

-Mr. Field is a Co-Chair of the Northern California Society of Professional Journalists Freedom of Information Committee, a volunteer committee of journalists and First Amendment lawyers that advocates for free speech and government transparency.
+Mr. Field is a member and former Co-Chair of the Northern California Society of Professional Journalists Freedom of Information Committee, a volunteer committee of journalists and First Amendment lawyers that advocates for free speech and government transparency.

 Before joining COFO, Mr. Field worked as a Law Clerk at Ram, Olson, Cereghino & Kopczynski, a Summer Associate at Kerr & Wagstaffe, and a Legal Intern at the First Amendment Coalition.
 He helped draft amicus curiae briefs for the First Amendment Coalition in Air Wisconsin Airlines Corp. v.
 Hoeper, 571 U.S. 237 (2014), a defamation case involving the “actual malice” standard, and, in collaboration with COFO Partner Karl Olson, City of San Jose v.
 Superior Court, 2 Cal.
 5th 608 (2017), a landmark case interpreting the California Public Records Act.
 He also worked on First Amendment cases before law school as a Paralegal for a constitutional lawyer based in Washington, DC.